shstefanov/infrastructure/README.md

       //Path to file with definition of your models - see https://github.com/dresende/node-orm2 for more models:__dirname+"/../models/index.js",

+      //Path to file with your seeds - look below for more seed:__dirname+"/../models/seed.js",

       //Path to folder, that contains your routes definitions - see below how to define a route
       routesFolder: __dirname+"/../routes",

       //Path to folder, dhat contains your bundles definitions - see below how to define a bundle bundlesFolder:__dirname+"/../bundles",

+      //Raw files to be included when requiered
+      //The content will be parsed and will be returned as string variable
+      bundlesRawFiles: [".jade"],

+      //Bundles options
+      bundlesOptions:{
+        cache:false,
+        watch:true //rebuilds bundles when any file is changed },

       //Path to folder, dhat contains your socket.io services definitions - see below how to define a service
       socketIoServicesFolder: __dirname+"/../services",